Mighty Morphin Power Rangers

-In 2010, a remake of Mighty Morphin Power Rangers, with a revised new look of the original 1993 logo, comic book-referenced graphics, and extra alternative visual effects, was broadcast on ABC Kids, and Bandai produced brand new toys to coincide with the series.
-Only the first 32 of season one's 60 episodes were remade.
-It was the final Power Rangers season to air on ABC Kids as Haim Saban re-acquired the franchise from Disney, who took over the rights in 2002.
-With the beginning of Power Rangers Samurai in 2011, the franchise had moved to Nickelodeon.
+It is the first entry of the Power Rangers franchise, which became a 1990s pop culture phenomenon, along with a large line of toys produced by Bandai, live tours, home media releases, and other merchandise, generating 1 billion dollars in revenue by 1995.
+It lasted three seasons and it was followed in 1996 by a mini-series titled Mighty Morphin Alien Rangers, while a global storyline would continue until its seventh season, titled Power Rangers Lost Galaxy.
+The subsequent seasons of the Power Rangers series would not be sequels or spin-offs in the traditional sense, having self-contained plots with no strong connection with the original series, while still taking place in the same universe.
+However, cast members and elements from Mighty Morphin Power Rangers would still be present on future iterations of the franchise, most notably, Jason David Frank reprising his role of Tommy Oliver in Power Rangers Dino Thunder.

 The original series also spawned the feature film Mighty Morphin Power Rangers: The Movie, released by 20th Century Fox on June 30, 1995.
-Despite mixed reviews, it was a modest financial success, and earned a cult following.
-In 1997, a second film titled Turbo: A Power Rangers Movie was released as a bridge between the series Power Rangers Zeo and Power Rangers Turbo.
-In 2017, a reboot film based on the original series was distributed by Lionsgate, simply titled Power Rangers.
+Despite mixed reviews, it was a success at the box office and earned a cult following.
+A second film titled Turbo: A Power Rangers Movie was released in 1997.

+In 2017, a feature film titled Power Rangers was released, serving as a reboot for the franchise.
 Due to both the film's financial failure and Hasbro's acquisition of the franchise in 2018, another reboot is in development.

-A television special titled Mighty Morphin Power Rangers: Once and Always will commemorate the 30th anniversary of Mighty Morphin Power Rangers and will premiere on Netflix on April 19, 2023, with returning cast members David Yost, Walter Jones, Steve Cardenas, Johnny Yong Bosch, Catherine Sutherland, Barbara Goodson, and Richard Steven Horvitz reprising their roles.
-Charlie Kersh will portray Minh, the daughter of Trini Kwan.
+A television special titled Mighty Morphin Power Rangers: Once & Always commemorated the 30th anniversary of the series and premiered on Netflix on April 19, 2023, with returning cast members David Yost, Walter Emanuel Jones, Steve Cardenas, Johnny Yong Bosch, Karan Ashley, Catherine Sutherland, Barbara Goodson and Richard Steven Horvitz reprising their roles, joined by Charlie Kersh, who portrayed Minh, the daughter of Trini Kwan.

-Series overview
+Plot

 Season 1 (1993–1994)

 The series takes place in the fictional town of Angel Grove, California.
-On an exploratory mission, two astronauts discover an extraterrestrial container (referred to as a dumpster as a result of its smell) and breach the unit, inadvertently releasing the evil alien sorceress Rita Repulsa from 10,000 years of confinement.
+On an exploratory mission on the moon, two astronauts discover an extraterrestrial container (referred to as a dumpster) and breach the unit, inadvertently releasing the evil alien sorceress Rita Repulsa and her minions from 10,000 years of confinement.
 Upon her release, she and her army of evil space aliens set their sights on conquering the nearest planet—Earth.
-The wise sage Zordon, who was responsible for capturing Rita (and also being enemies on Zordon's home world, Eltar), later becomes aware of her release and orders his robotic assistant Alpha 5 to select five "teenagers with attitude" to defend the Earth from Rita's attacks.
+The wise sage Zordon, who was responsible for capturing Rita, later becomes aware of her release and orders his robotic assistant Alpha 5 to select five "teenagers with attitude" to defend the Earth from Rita's attacks.
 The five teens chosen are Jason Lee Scott, Kimberly Hart, Zack Taylor, Trini Kwan, and Billy Cranston.
 Zordon gives them the ability to transform into a superhuman fighting force known as the Power Rangers.
-This provides them with formidable abilities and an arsenal of weapons, as well as colossal assault vehicles called Zords which can combine into a giant humanoid machine known as the Megazord.
+This provides them with formidable abilities and an arsenal of weapons, as well as colossal assault vehicles called Zords which can combine into a giant humanoid robot known as the Megazord.